KevinOConnell7/Midterm_project_Shopping/README.md

 <img width="1429" alt="Screen Shot 2024-03-06 at 9 45 29 AM" src="https://github.com/KevinOConnell7/Midterm_project_Shopping/assets/45603150/6ee4ef75-16ad-4cc0-99e7-c32ce73786ef">

 Next I will show you 2 screen shots of the update button.
-One screenshot will be the prompt that pops up and the next will be the updated item quantity in the list.
+One screenshot will be the prompt that pops up to update the quantity and the next will be the updated item quantity in the list.

 <img width="1431" alt="Screen Shot 2024-03-06 at 9 48 17 AM" src="https://github.com/KevinOConnell7/Midterm_project_Shopping/assets/45603150/f7e6fa3a-4fb3-4329-bc76-680c8cf95f9f">